Welcome to Villa Park - home of Aston Villa Football Club

 You can purchase tickets for our home games in a number of ways.

-You can visit our website and purchase your tickets online [www.eticketing.co.uk/avfc].
+You can visit our website and purchase your tickets online via tickets.avfc.co.uk.

 You can call our customer service team on 0333 323 1874.

-You can visit us in person at either of our ticket offices, with one at Villa Village – Villa Park and the other in Birmingham City Centre on New Street.
+You can visit us in person at our ticket office in the Villa Village – Villa Park.

 Your tickets will then be posted straight to your home, or can be collected on matchday from our Trinity Road ticket office at the stadium.

-You can get all the latest ticket news and information on ticket office opening hours here [https://www.eticketing.co.uk/avfc/staticpages/faqs.aspx].
+You can get all the latest ticket news and information on ticket office opening hours here.

 If you are purchasing tickets on a matchday, our Villa Village Ticket Office is open.
 Should you be collecting pre-purchased tickets on a matchday, our Trinity Road kiosk will be open from around 2 hours prior to the match.